Jkamin0/canvasClone/README.md

 ### Context/Providers

 - LoginContext.jsx to handle user authentication throughout the App
+- NavbarContext.jsx to handle logic and persistent state after reload in the App

 ### Extra Credit:

-- Restrict to only allow one HomePage, will not allow for creation of a second one until the first has been reassigned to a new page type
+- Restrict to only allow one HomePage: Will not allow for creation of a second one until the first has been reassigned to a new page type